cassioconti/mws-restaurant-front-end/README.md

 ## Dependency - Data provider server

-The data server can be found at https://github.com/cassioconti/mws-restaurant-stage-2.
+The data server can be found at https://github.com/cassioconti/mws-restaurant-data-server.
 It is a simple fork of the Udacity provided data server.

 ## Cleanup

 (Optional) Remove dist folder:
 `yarn run gulp clean`
+or:
+`npm run gulp clean`